Accessing Snowflake Open Catalog Iceberg Tables via External Catalog

 Features:

-• Unified data access: Access Iceberg tables in Snowflake Open Catalog through a unified interface
+• Unified Data Access: Access Iceberg tables in Snowflake Open Catalog through a unified interface

-Environment Preparation
+Environment Setup

 Snowflake Open Catalog provides two types of catalogs: